Vanille-N/website/data/typ2html/_src/index.typ

 == Prettification

 Now we get to more advanced styling options.
-There are separate features of html that make this possible:
+There are at least 4 standard ways of doing this in HTML:
+- A static CSS file can be imported into a document with a `<link rel="stylesheet" ...>` declaration;
-- CSS can be inserted into a regular `.html` file inside a `<style>...</style>` block;
+- Raw CSS code can be inserted into a regular `.html` file inside a `<style>...</style>` block;
-- HTML elements support inline styling attributes as `style=...`.
+- HTML elements support inline styling attributes as `style=...`;

-I will show both.
+- a `<script>` block can dynamically set some styling options.

+All of these methods can be replicated in Typst.

 === Static global

-This document already uses this method.
-Through the module `css.typ` I have made it more or less easy to set document-wide attributes, including background and foreground color, font size, title color, etc.
-You may recognize below something that reads like raw CSS, but formatted as nested Typst dictionaries.
+You can import a pre-written CSS as such:
 #excerpt.incl(common, "style")
+#excerpt.incl("_assets/global.css", "main", lang: "css")

+This dictates the style of headers and the color palette that you see in this document.

 === On-the-fly global